Revealing the origin of supermassive black holes with Taiji-TianQin network: GW data simulation, detection, and parameter estimation

-Here, $S_n(f)$ represents the power spectral density (PSD) of the detector noise $n$.
-For the Taiji-TianQin network, the combined SNR $\rho_{\rm joint}$ is given by \cite{Jin_2023_Hubble_3network}
+with $S_n(f)$ denoting the power spectral density (PSD) of the detector noise $n(t)$.
 We generate the detector noise using the $S_n(f)$, adopting the Taiji noise model from Ref.~\cite{Taiji2020ruan} and the TianQin noise model from Ref.~\cite{tainqin2019}.
-The corresponding amplitude spectral densities (ASDs), derived from $\sqrt{S_n(f)}$, are illustrated in Fig.~\ref{fig:psd}.
+The corresponding amplitude spectral densities (ASDs), derived from $\sqrt{S_n(f)}$, are shown in Fig.~\ref{fig:psd}.

+For a network of $N$ detectors, current data-analysis pipelines typically adopt coincidence analysis rather than a coherent approach~\cite{Sathyaprakash_2009}.
+In the coherent approach, data from all detectors are coherently combined and filtered using a consistent signal model, whereas in the coincidence approach, each detector’s data are analyzed independently and cross-compared to identify coincident events.
+This preference arises primarily from the nature of detector noise and computational feasibility~\cite{Sathyaprakash_2009}.
+Firstly, the noises of different detectors are dominated by independent instrumental sources and are neither Gaussian nor stationary.
+Under these conditions, the assumption of statistical independence between detectors is well justified, and coincidence analysis can potentially reduce the background.
+Secondly, coherent analysis is computationally far more expensive than coincidence analysis, making it presently impractical to employ~\cite{Sathyaprakash_2009}.
+Under the coincidence framework, the network SNR for $N$ detectors is given by~\cite{Jin_2023_Hubble_3network}: